mziech/nextcloud-majordomo/README.md

 **NextCloud app to synchronize user and group information with the Majordomo mailing list manager.**

+The app is only meant to be used by a group of trusted users, because the imap and mailinglist configurations are shared between all users with access to the app.

 Using this app you can automatically synchronize your user's to a [Majordomo mailing list manager](https://en.wikipedia.org/wiki/Majordomo_(software)).
 It is possible to configure multiple mailing lists at any list server to include or exclude selected groups, users and other email addresses.